zhpinkman/zhpinkman.github.io/_pages/projects.md

     house prices dataset.
 - Analyzed different classification models such as random forests by applying them on different datasets and learning more about entropy and information-theory basics.
-- Examined the performance of different searching algorithms such as A* and IDS on a custom-built datasets.
+- Examined the performance of different searching algorithms such as A* and IDS on custom-built datasets.

 ### Advanced Programming